 He emphasised more prosaic uses for AI: to ease traffic congestion, improve medical diagnosis, find videos online and discover potential friends.
 Alreaady, narrow learning by task-specific algorithms means that machines run complex systems more efficiently than management consultants.
 DeepMind has achieved savings of 40% in Google’s energy consumption for cooling cloud servers, for example.

 The spectre beloved by science fiction — of so-called general learning, which spans relative and systemic factors — is harder to compute.
 Algorithms process recorded data, which often reflects historic bias.
-Hence, recent attempts to use AI to assess risks of re-offending risk by criminals revealed a familiar pattern of racism and racial profiling.
+Hence, recent attempts to use AI to assess risks of re-offending by convicted criminals revealed a familiar pattern of racism and racial profiling.

-Justice is a human concept, so the governance of such processes is a civic responsability.
+Justice is a human concept.
+So the governance of such processes is a civic responsability.
 Or, as Suleyman advised Sacks: “We have agency.
 We are still in a negotiation.”